TikTok: The new frontier for political info-wars

 The ‘social side’ of Pakistani politics

+Pakistan was never an early adapter when it came to technology, and the same was reflected in its political messaging.
+The pivot away from traditional ways of political campaigning has been slow.
+A look at the social media presence of political parties shows that they are yet to accept it as an effective mode of communication.
+Of the 15 parties that have at least one seat in the current parliament, 12 have an active Facebook page, 11 have a Twitter account, eight have an Instagram account, and five have YouTube channels.
+PPP, PML-N JUI-F, PTI, ANP and Jamaat-i-Islami are the only parties with an active presence on all these platforms.

-The PTI is credited with being the pioneer in using social media for narrative building.
+The PTI, for all obvious reasons, has the largest and the most active presence on these platforms.
+The party is also credited with being the pioneer in using social media for narrative building.
 The book, Pakistan’s Political Parties: Surviving between Dictatorship and Democracy, co-authored by Niloufer Siddiqui, Mariam Mufti and Sahar Shafqat, describes PTI as an “early mover” on the social media front “when it turned to Twitter and Facebook in order to mobilise the coveted youth vote.”

 ‘Master TikTokers’